 Resources are available that you can take advantage of as a builder or contractor to help you to learn everything you need about radon resistant construction.
 As well, programs are available in different states to help with education.
 You can easily get up-to-date with the current radon research and innovation to protect homes and businesses.

 As you are building or renovating a home, with knowledge about radon and the different construction materials and methods used to combat it, you will be able to protect your client.

 Radon is a gas emitted from uranium underground that seeps into homes and businesses.
 Definitive research links radon exposure over time to serious health risks.
 Radon remediation may still be needed in some cases, but using radon resistant construction materials and building techniques can lower the risks to new homeowners.
 So as a contractor, you can help prevent or reduce radon exposure.

 Employing radon-resistant materials and techniques can save the homeowner stress and additional costs in the long run.
 Though radon remediation is less expensive than many home improvement options, new homeowners will find an advantage and peace of mind in knowing that their home is less likely to need remediation later on.
 And if the vents are in place for a passive radon mitigation system, they can more easily have the system converted to an active system later.

 Numerous methods exist that you can employ to help protect a new home build from radon.
 For example, using a four-inch layer of gravel before laying the slab for the foundation helps prevent radon from seeping in.
 Heavy duty plastic sheeting used on top of this gravel provides an additional barrier.
 As mentioned, installing vents during construction makes possible future radon remediation easier.

-Contact Radon-Rid for Radon Remediation You Can Count On
+Contact Radon-Rid, LLC for Radon Testing You Can Count On